Misdemeanor Cases

 A misdemeanor is considered a minor criminal offense.
 Although misdemeanors are “minor,” they are still considered a crime.
 Misdemeanors are typically punished by community service, probation, fines, and imprisonment for less than a year.

-Many people may take the position that misdemeanor offenses are minor criminal but that’s a misconception.
+Many people may take the position that misdemeanor offenses are minor incidents that can’t affect one’s future, but that’s a misconception.
 The appearance of any criminal charge on your background has the potential to cause an escalation of criminal charges in the event of a future arrest, and can cause other negative social, professional, and economic impacts.

-If you or a loved were arrested and charged with a misdemeanor criminal offense, it should be treated as a serious matter and properly addressed by an experienced Austin criminal defense lawyer.
+If you or a loved one has been arrested and charged with a misdemeanor criminal offense, it should be treated as a serious matter and properly addressed by an experienced Austin criminal defense lawyer.
 Jackson F. Gorski has years of experience in criminal law and can obtain a reduction or dismissal of your charges.
+Call (512) 960-4646 or fill out a free consultation form today to secure your legal defense.

-Law Office of Jackson F. Gorski has offices in Austin and Georgetown but accepts clients throughout several counties in Texas including Travis County, Williamson County, Bell County, Bastrop County, Burnett County, Hays County, Caldwell County, Blanco County, Lee County, Milam County, Hays County, and Caldwell County.
+The Law Office of Jackson F. Gorski has offices in Austin and Georgetown and accepts clients throughout several counties in Texas including Travis County, Williamson County, Bell County, Bastrop County, Burnett County, Hays County, Caldwell County, Blanco County, Lee County, Milam County, Hays County, and Caldwell County.

 Levels Of Crime In Texas